 The young Charlton's greatest strengths were his speed and body swerve.
 As he flowered as a footballer, he moved inside and became the fulcrum of his team's attack.
 An outstanding distributor of the ball, he could spray inch-perfect passes around the park, picking out team-mates with astounding accuracy.
-He also had a fierce shot that belied his relatively small stature (1.73m) and scored almost a goal every other game in an England shirt - no mean feat over the course of 105 internationals.
-His 49 goals are still an England record, one more than that scored by out-and-out striker Gary Lineker, while only goalkeeper Peter Shilton collected more caps.
+He also had a fierce shot that belied his relatively small stature (1.73m) and scored almost a goal every other game in an England shirt - no mean feat over the course of 106 internationals.
+His 49 goals are still an England record, one more than that scored by out-and-out striker Gary Lineker.

 Triumph and tragedy